LijunSun90/EC_RL_Learn/EC_Terms_Collection.md

 * pseudominimizer

-(a point in search space that is a local minimizer in all the predefined subspaces, but not a local minimizer in the search space considered as a whole [3].)
+(a point in search space that is a local minimizer in all the predefined subspaces, but not a local minimizer in the complete search space considered as a whole [3].)

 * the guaranteed convergence property